-- At least annually. - Whenever new or modified work tasks or procedures are implemented which may affect occupational exposure to employees? - Whenever an employee is exposed to a blood borne pathogen. - The Program is available for review by employees at any time.
-An electronic copy of the Program is located on the District Safety & Risk Management website at https://sbccd.org/safetyrisk
+- At least annually. - Whenever new or modified work tasks or procedures are implemented which may affect occupational exposure to employees. - To reflect changes in technology that eliminate or reduce exposure to bloodborne pathogens. - To document consideration and implementation of appropriate commercially available needleless systems and needle devices and sharps with engineered sharps injury protection. - To include new or revised employee positions with occupational exposure. - Whenever an employee or student in a college occupational program is exposed to a bloodborne pathogen. - To review and respond to information indicating that the Exposure Control Plan is deficient in any area.

+The Program is available for review by employees at any time.
+An electronic copy of the Program is located on the District Safety and Risk Management website at www.sbccd.org/ehs.